SV

 Correct Answer: C. Zinc Oxide

-Nano-sized Zinc Oxide or Titanium Dioxide particles are transparent on the skin but highly effective at blocking UV rays.
-Bulk versions of these oxides often appear as thick white paste.
-This makes the product more aesthetically pleasing for consumers.
+• **Zinc Oxide** = Nano-sized Zinc Oxide or Titanium Dioxide particles are transparent on the skin but highly effective at blocking UV rays. • **Key significance** — Bulk versions of these oxides often appear as thick white paste. • 💡 Wrong-option analysis: A: Iron Oxide is a different concept; B: Calcium Oxide is a different concept; D: Magnesium Oxide is a different concept.

 7